Comparison

 When Fivetran fits better

-• Your team prefers dbt for transformations
+• Your team already runs dbt models in production

 Feature breakdown